nikitavoloboev/data/productivity/flow/rules.md

 - Track every purchase made with YNAB.
 Putting it in its respective category.
 - Adhere to my budget that I have set for each of the categories.
 If there is no budget left for eating out.
 Don't eat out.

+## Videos
+- Watch talks and tutorials at 1.25+ speed.
+Unless it hurts coprehension than watch it at slower speeds.

 ## Information
 - Don't save unnecessary information.
 This mostly concerns tracking data and the like.
 More data is not always better.
 Quality and purposeful data is.
 - Make the data actionable in some way.
 Either as a way that you can query it later and read or look back upon in the future (as is case with Day One) or as a way you can immediately take action on in form of analysis of it.